vitrivr/vitrivr-ng/README.md

 That's it.
 Now you should be ready to run Vitrivr NG!

+## Configure
+The configuration of Vitrivr NG can be made through the **src/config.json** file.
+Most importantly, you have to adjust the `api.host` and `api.port` settings so that they point to a running instance of Cineast.
+Furthermore, you have to adjust the URLs under `resources.host_thumbnails` and `resources.host_object`.
+All reference to thumbnails and media objects will be resolved relative to those locations.

 ## Development server

-Run `ng serve` to start a development server.
+From the project folder, run `ng serve` to start a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding